cybergarage/mupnp-cc/doc/mupnpcxxproguide.md

 UPnP™ architecture is based on many standard protocols, such as GENA, SSDP, SOAP, HTTPU and HTTP.
 Therefore you have to understand and implement these protocols to create your devices of UPnP™.

-mUPnP for C is a development package for UPnP™ developers.
+mUPnP for C++ is a development package for UPnP™ developers.
 The mUPnP controls these protocols automatically, and supports to create your devices and control points quickly.

 Please see the following site and documents to know about UPnP™ in more detail.